 Fixed bridges are permanent in your mouth and allow you to experience eating with fully functional teeth replacements.
-In order for a fixed bridge to be placed we must use two teeth to anchor the appliance in place, one on either side of the gap left by the missing teeth.
+For a fixed bridge to be placed, we must use two teeth to anchor the appliance in place, one on either side of the gap left by the missing teeth.
 If two anchors aren’t present in your mouth in the form of teeth we can place a dental implant into your jaw that can act as an anchor point.

 Why Do I Need A Dental Bridge?

 When faced with tooth loss, your mouth can go through a lot of detrimental changes over a span of months or years.
 People tend to think of teeth as being firmly rooted in their individual sockets.
 The reality is, teeth rely very much on their neighbors to maintain their position and stability within your mouth.
 When a neighboring tooth is removed or lost the remaining teeth aren’t held up on that side and as a result, will tend to move into the gap.

 When teeth are allowed to move in the mouth your bite can change.
 Your bite is the way your upper arch fits into your lower arch – ideally your bite fits together with no issue, in a comfortable way.
 If you lose some teeth and don’t replace them your bite can easily change.
 A change in your bite due to tooth loss can lead to many issues including: